-Those 25 points should be part of your Bali bucket list.
-All the Bali must do’s and best things to do are in there, see what you prefer and enjoy reading!
+The 25 points listed below should be part of your Bali bucket list.
+All the “Bali Must-Do” and the best things to do are in there, see what you prefer and enjoy reading!

 If you haven’t heard of Potato Head yet, you should give it a go as it is a must do experience in Bali.
-The beach club is home to an open air restaurant, swanky cocktail bar and an infinity pool facing the beach, extravagant parties happen there on weekends!
+The beach club is home to an open-air restaurant, swanky cocktail bar and an infinity pool facing the beach, extravagant parties happen there on weekends!

 Not far from here, you’ll find Cocoon beach club home to a blue and white Mediterranean and pool parties, a must for Bali beachgoers.